Chest Pain Chills

 Certain diseases cause sudden chills and chest pain.
 For instance, Angina develops when the heart muscle does not get enough oxygen-rich blood.
 It is a kind of chest pain or discomfort accompanied by chills.
 In other instances, angina causes tightness or squeezing sensation in the chest.
 You may also have discomfort in your shoulders and arms, as well as your neck and jaw.
 You may also feel pain in the back of your neck, jaws, and shoulders.

 A sudden start of chest discomfort that increases during rest may suggest the existence of unstable angina.
-Both a heart attack and unstable angina are caused by a reduction in blood flow to the heart muscles because of plaque accumulation in the arteries.
+A heart attack and unstable angina are caused by reduced blood flow to the heart muscles because of plaque accumulation in the arteries.
 If you are experiencing severe and sudden chest discomfort, get medical care as soon as possible.

 Chills with other signs and symptoms, such as temperature, bodily aches, and fatigue, suggest a systemic disease, such as the flu or pneumonia.
 Chills cause the body’s core temperature to rise when your immune system battles a disease.
 Even if you are feeling cold, your body temperature is increasing.
 Chills, sore throat, cough, headache, tiredness, and muscle aches are some of the signs of a viral infection.
 Virus-borne illnesses are infectious and have a high rate of transmission.
 It is typically self-limiting and resolves within two weeks of being diagnosed.